fhoedemakers/pico-infonesPlus/README.md

 ## About two player mode

-The emulator supports two player games using two NES controllers or an USB gamecontroller and a NES controller connected to controller port 2.
+The emulator supports two player games using two NES controllers or an USB gamecontroller and a NES controller connected to controller port of player 2.
 The USB controller is always player 1.

 > [!NOTE]
 > You cannot use two USB controllers for two player mode.
 >  At the moment only one USB controller is recognized by the driver.
 > The second controller must be a NES controller.
-In this config the NES controller port must be wired up to the GPIO pins of controller 2.
+In this config the NES controller port must be wired up to the GPIO pins of player 2.
 See configurations below.

 ## Warning
 Repeatedly flashing your Pico will eventually wear out the flash memory.